 This motley collection of paragraph marks was typical of the state of punctuation at the dawn of the first millennium: written by one person and marked up by another (who most likely shared Cicero’s distaste for the form), texts were punctuated inconsistently or not at all.
 Punctuation was, however, about to be well and truly shaken up by the biggest upheaval since Rome’s fall from Republic to Empire.
 The arrival of Christianity would change the face of written language on a grand scale, and almost as an afterthought, it would kick-start the pilcrow’s journey from ‘K’ for kaput to a fully-formed mark in its own right.

-- A. Humez and N. Humez, “Bang!
-The dot meets the family,” in On the Dot: The Speck That Changed the World, First Edit ed., Oxford University Press, USA, 2008. ↩︎
+- Alexander Humez and Nicholas Humez, “Bang!
+The Dot Meets the Family”, in On the Dot: The Speck That Changed the World, 2008. ↢